-Tell your doctor before using these drops if you are allergic to aspirin or to medicines called non-steroidal anti-inflammatory drugs (NSAIDs).
+Tell your doctor if you are allergic to aspirin or to medicines called non-steroidal anti-inflammatory drugs (NSAIDs).
+If so, these drops are not suitable for you.

 About flurbiprofen eye drops